Autodesk/maya-usd/doc/codingGuidelines.md

 ***Update:***
 * `boost::filesystem` and `boost::system` are removed.
 Until the transition to C++17 std::filesystem, [ghc::filesystem](https://github.com/gulrak/filesystem) must be used as an alternative across the project.

+* Dependency on `boost::thread` is removed from Animal Logic plugin.

 ## Modern C++
 Our goal is to develop [maya-usd](https://github.com/autodesk/maya-usd) following modern C++ practices.
 We’ll follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and pay attention to:
 * `using` (vs `typedef`) keyword